DixelU/SAF-LEP/README.md

 - Verification
   Ping: ping 10.0.0.1 (from client)
-  Internet: curl google.com or traceroute google.com (should show hops through the VPN)
+  Internet: curl google.com or tracert google.com (should show hops through the VPN)